developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-explore-analyze.md

 2. Click **Console**.
 3. Type `encodeURIComponent("<PAT-or-value>")`, where `<PAT-or-value>` is the personal access token that you obtained from Dremio or the value of a supported JDBC property.
 The URL-encoded PAT or value appears on the next line.
 You can highlight it and copy it to your clipboard.

-## Parameterized Queries with Prepared Statements[​](#parameterized-queries-with-prepared-statements "Direct link to Parameterized Queries with Prepared Statements")
+## Parameterized Queries with Prepared Statements

 Prepared statements allow you to dynamically pass parameters to SQL queries using placeholders, ensuring safer query execution by separating the query structure from the values in parameters.

-With a prepared statement, parameters (`?`) can be set at runtime using [set methods](#supported-data-types-and-set-methods) to reuse queries with different values.
+With a prepared statement, parameters (`?`) can be set at runtime using set methods to reuse queries with different values.

 note